zizisoft/gitlock/README.md

 gitlock push
 ```

 Push commits and their tags (including locks).
 Before push, it can automatically sign or timestamp based on your configuration.
+There will be a "secure delay".
+See FAQ.

 If it hasn't been locked, it will lock first.